istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 ## Uninstall {#uninstall}

-The label to instruct Istio to automatically include applications in the `default` namespace to an ambient mesh is not removed by default.
-If no longer needed, use the following command to remove it:
+The label instructing Istio to automatically include applications in the `default` namespace of an ambient mesh is not removed by default.
+Use the following command to remove it:

 {{< text bash >}}
 $ kubectl label namespace default istio.io/dataplane-mode-